Beit Yaacov/Rabi Meyr Synagogue: Service times

-The 'Jewish Saint'
+”The Jewish Saint”

-In 1908, following instructions from then Chief Rabbi of Morocco, Rephael Ancáua, Rabbi Shalom Imanuel Muyal traveled to Amazon in order to verify the situation of hundreds of families of Moroccan Jews which started emigrating in 1810.
+In 1908, following instructions from then Chief Rabbi of Morocco, Rephael Ancáua, Rabbi Shalom Imanuel Muyal traveled to the Amazon to verify the situation of hundreds of families of Moroccan Jews who started emigrating in 1810.
 In 1910, Rabbi Shalom Imanuel Muyal died of yellow fever and is buried in the Manaus Catholic Cemetery.
 He has come to be regarded as a saint by many in the local non-Jewish population, who make regular pilgrimages to his gravesite.
 Local Christians in the Amazonian city have made it a tradition to turn up at Muyal's burial spot in the Saint John the Baptist Cemetery to pray for miracles.
 When their prayers are answered, they put up small signs of thanks.